 usedel.ai · Figures in USD thousands

 $30,000 per year.
 That is the number many mid-market companies see on their first SAP Business One quote.
 It is accurate.
-It is also roughly one-third to one-half of what they actually spend in Year 1, and it does not include implementation, annual maintenance, database infrastructure, VAR support, or BI tooling.
-What follows uses real numbers from mid-market implementations.
-SAP Business One pricing 2026 still follows a structure that makes the gap between quote and total spend significant enough to warrant a line-by-line breakdown before any company signs a contract.
+On the model built later in this article it is also under a fifth of Year 1 spend, because it excludes implementation, annual maintenance, database infrastructure, VAR support and BI tooling.
+That gap between quote and total is large enough to warrant a line-by-line breakdown before any company signs a contract.

 Both models are sold exclusively through certified Value Added Resellers.
 SAP does not sell B1 direct.
-That channel structure matters for pricing: every quote reflects the VAR's rate card, not a published list price.
-Two companies with identical requirements can receive quotes that differ by 20–30% depending on which VAR they engage.
+That channel structure matters for pricing: every quote reflects the VAR's rate card rather than a published list price, and with no public reference number, you have no way to tell whether the quote in front of you is typical.

 The number on the quote is the entry point.
 It is not the number that hits the bank account.
 For a full cost comparison across mid-market ERPs including NetSuite, Dynamics 365, and Odoo, see our cost comparison across mid-market ERPs.

 SAP B1 implementation cost is the first and largest hidden cost.
-The range is $80,000–$200,000 one-time, and it is non-negotiable in one sense: there is no self-serve setup path for SAP Business One.
-(Implementation cost range from Panorama Consulting Group, 2024 ERP Report, commercial survey.)
+ERP Research puts it at $15,000–$150,000 one-time depending on deployment complexity, and it is non-negotiable in one sense: there is no self-serve setup path for SAP Business One.
 A certified VAR must implement it.

 Timeline for a standard mid-market deployment runs 3–6 months.
 Manufacturing companies with multi-level bills of materials, production routing, and batch traceability requirements typically run 6–12 months.
 The complexity driver is not the software itself but the customization layer, which lives in SAP's proprietary development environment and not in code the company owns after go-live.